 As with any icy pole/popsicle or ice cream recipe you almost always want the ripest, juiciest fruit you can get.
-Freezing dulls the flavour and you want these to sing with as much flavour as possible.
+Freezing dulls the flavor and you want these to sing with as much flavor as possible.

-Hot tip: remember to make sure there is sufficent space in your freezer Before pouring the mix into your moulds!
+Hot tip: remember to make sure there is sufficent space in your freezer Before pouring the mix into your molds!

-Pour plum mix into your moulds until they are one quarter full.
-Tap the moulds gently on the bench to smooth out the top.
+Pour plum mixture into your molds until they are one-quarter full.
+Tap the molds gently on the bench to smooth out the top.
 Put into the freezer for about an hour.
-You want the mix sufficiently set to stop the layers bleeding together, but not so set you can't get in your sticks by the end.
+You want the mix sufficiently set to stop the layers from bleeding together, but not so set you can't get in your sticks by the end.

-Carefully spoon in the cashew yogurt until moulds are half full.
-I tried a syringe to do this but I found both the plum and yogurt was to thick.
-If you want clean layers you can wipe the inside of the mould with a clean cloth.
-Gently tap on bench to even out layers.
+Carefully spoon in the cashew yogurt until the molds are half full.
+I tried a syringe to do this but I found both the plum and yogurt were too thick.
+If you want clean layers you can wipe the inside of the mold with a clean cloth.
+Gently tap on the bench to even out layers.
 Put into the freezer for about an hour.

-Carefully pour in plum mix until ¾ full.
-Carefully tap on bench to even out layer.
-At this point you can put on the lid and insert your sticks if you want, but you can also leave it till the end.
+Carefully pour in the plum mix until ¾ full.
+Carefully tap on the bench to even out the layer.
+At this point, you can put on the lid and insert your sticks if you want, but you can also leave it till the end.
 Place in freezer for about an hour

 Hot tip: Make sure you don't leave to much time in between adding layers.
 You still need to get your sticks in at the end.

-Remove from freezer and full the rest of the way with cashew yogurt.
-Freeze untill set or overnight.
+Remove from the freezer and fill the rest of the way with cashew yogurt.
+Freeze until set or overnight.